frankhillard/starknet-paperfold/README.md

 # starknet-paperfold

 This repository is a Starknet smart contract that emulates the folding of a paper.
-The goal of this repository is to test the grid (Vec<Vec<String>>) manipulation with cairo.
+The goal of this repository is to test/practice the grid (Vec<Vec<String>>) manipulation with cairo.

 This repository contains
 - the source code of the smart contract